jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-target-blank.md

 var Hello = <Link />
 ```

+### Custom form components

+This rule supports the ability to use custom components for forms.
+To enable this, define your custom form components in the global [shared settings](https://github.com/yannickcr/eslint-plugin-react/blob/master/README.md#configuration) under the `formComponents` configuration area.
+Once configured, this rule will check those components as if they were `<form />` elements.

 ## When To Override It

 For links to a trusted host (e.g. internal links to your own site, or links to a another host you control, where you can be certain this security vulnerability does not exist), you may want to keep the HTTP Referer header for analytics purposes.

 ## When Not To Use It

-If you do not have any external links, you can disable this rule.
+If you do not have any external links or forms, you can disable this rule.